Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 The `past` and `future` properties are implemented as client-side and server-side validators.

 The generator will treat input values as date and/or time input elements in [edit pages](#edit-action).
-For the output in [view](#view-action) and [display](#display-action) templates a modifier is used to format the value according to the current locale.
+For the output in [index](#index-action) and [detail](#detail-action) templates a modifier is used to format the value according to the current locale.

 #### DateTime components